levythu/accel.js/docs/index.md

 ## Wonderful Features

+### One-step Wrapper to Parallelize Function

+Simply by wrapping one function with `$()`, you can get one distributed version and invoke it on workers.
+Note that in wrapped functions, you can only refer to `$` (synchronized environment) and `accel` (package itself).

 ### Easy to Go Distributed

-All you need to do to parallelize your Node.js application to multiple machines is modify your launching command, e.g., from `acceljs bar.js` to `acceljs -l 4 -r m1:15618 4 bar.js`.
+All you need to do to parallelize your Node.js application to multiple machines is modify your launching command, *e.g.*, from `acceljs bar.js` to `acceljs -l 4 -r m1:15618 4 bar.js`.
 (For detail refer to `acceljs --help`)

 ### Environment Synchronization

 Accel.js performs smart (delta sync) and transparent environment synchronization to help you transfer all data you want to workers.
+Since it is delta synchronization, you won't pay for extra communication costs once transferred.

 ```javascript
 const accel=require("accel");